 Mos burger is a Japanese fast food chain which offers Asian-style fast food.
 Several of their “hamburgers” use rice pressed into a bun shape instead of hamburger buns.
 I was recently able to try them at a baseball game I went to in Taiwan; Mos burger was one of the stands in the stadium.
 Unfortunately, I thought their fillings could have been better, but I was impressed by the idea of the rice bun enough to make my own version.

-My "onigiri burger" or "rice burger" is loosely inspired by Mos burger; however the flavorings are quite different than what Mos burger offers, and I choose to season my rice with furikake, which is a Japanese condiment often sprinkled on top of rice.
+My “onigiri burger” or “rice burger” is loosely inspired by Mos burger; however the flavorings are quite different than what Mos burger offers, and I chose to season my rice with furikake, which is a Japanese condiment often sprinkled on top of rice.
 These onigiri burgers are a messy but fun and satisfying dish.

 Despite how long the recipe looks, if you have left over hamburger patties or roast pork, this recipe is actually quick to assemble.
 You can make the furikake and toasted bonito flakes while the rice is cooking, and then all that’s left to do is to form the rice buns, fry some eggs, warm up the meat, and assemble everything.

 - 2 cooked burgers (each made from about 1/4 lbs) of meat or enough leftover pork shoulder roast for 2 sandwiches